 I have no office hours this fall, as I am teaching no classes.
-Outside of email, your best shot at contacting me is to try my office between 3 pm and midnight on Monday, Wednesday, or Friday, in person or by phone.
-(I do not come to campus on Tuesdays, and usually not on Thursdays.)
+Outside of email, your best shot at contacting me is to try my office between 3 pm and midnight on Monday, Tuesday, or Thursday, in person or by phone.
+(I'll stay home most Wednesdays this semester.)
 Those are the ideal times to ask me about research, coursework, or anything else.
-Sadly, Soda Hall is locked after 6:30, so call my office if you want to visit and don't have a keycard.
+Sadly, Soda Hall is locked after 6:30, and the Visual Computing Lab that houses my office is always locked, so call my office if you want to visit and don't have a keycard.
 While you're by, ask me to make a pot of tea.
 I get teas from Upton Tea Imports, a first-rate importer in Massachusetts, and I enjoy introducing people to the good stuff.

 Mornings I sleep.
 Attempts to phone me then are futile.